-- DNR determines through new information or a more detailed analysis that the management unit in question does not possess those attributes characteristic of a Habitat designation as defined in the plan; or - If DNR in consultation with ADF&G determines that the non-designated use can be made compatible and significant adverse impacts to the "Ha" area avoided with appropriate design, siting, and operating stipulations; or - The use (project) is found consistent under the ACMP and significant adverse impacts are mitigated under Management Guideline A.
+- DNR determines that the management unit in question does not possess those attributes characteristic of a Habitat designation as defined in the plan; or - If DNR in consultation with ADF&G determines that the non-designated use can be made compatible and significant adverse impacts to the "Ha" area avoided with appropriate design, siting, and operating stipulations; or - The project is found consistent under the ACMP or necessary (in the best interest of the state) under state disposal decisions under AS 38.056.035(e) and significant adverse impacts are mitigated under Management Guideline A4.

 C. Allowing Uses Outside of Designated Fish and Wildlife Habitat Areas.
-Outside of areas designated Habitat, habitat-altering uses will be sited consistent with the management guidelines in this chapter, and the management intent and guidelines in Chapter 3.
+Habitataltering uses will be sited consistent with the management guidelines in this chapter, and the management intent and guidelines in Chapter 3.

 D. Habitat Manipulation: General Requirements.
-Habitat restoration through water control, timber management practices, removal of pollution sources, or other measures may be used to improve habitat for certain fish and wildlife species where ADF&G determines that it is beneficial to the species or habitat and DNR determines that it is compatible with other primary uses.
+Habitat restoration through water control, timber management practices, removal of pollution sources, or other measures may be used to improve habitat for fish and wildlife species where ADF&G determines that it is beneficial to the species or habitat and DNR determines that it is compatible with other primary uses.